Review of Wag Dry Dog Food

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The seventh ingredient is brewers yeast, which can be a controversial item.
-Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.
+The fifth ingredient is dried yeast, which can be a controversial item.
+Dried yeast contains about 45% protein and is rich in other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.

 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

 What’s more, a vocal minority insist yeast can increase the risk of developing the life-threatening condition known as bloat.
 However, this is something we’ve not been able to scientifically verify.

 In any case, unless your dog is specifically allergic to it, we feel yeast should be considered a nutritious addition.